“How can I get rid of someone as painlessly as possible from my team?”

 I will press for more details: “Yes, but what specifically are they doing or not doing?
 Give me examples and how this is impacting the business.”

-Let’s tell them exactly what you told me.
+“How about we tell them exactly what you told me.”

 Howabowdwedowad?
 A confused expression flashes across the leaders face.

-The impatient leader, who just wants the problem out of their sight (not realising they are a key ingredient of the problem), will dismiss it with statements like:
+The impatient leader, who just wants the problem out of their sight (not realising they are a key ingredient of the problem), will dismiss my suggestion with statements like:

 • When will I have time to do this?